-In this Appendix we obtain some of the previous results using the Gel'fand-Yaglom approach described in Ref.\cite{Fosco:2019lmw}.
-It has been shown there that the self-energy for a thin mirror with time independent inhomogeneities reads
+In this appendix we obtain some of the previous results using the Gel'fand-Yaglom approach described in Ref.\cite{Fosco:2019lmw}.
+It has been shown there that the self-energy for a thin mirror with time-independent inhomogeneities reads

 where ${\mathbb H}_0 = - {\mathbf\nabla}_\parallel^2 + k_0^2$.

 Writing

 we can expand the self-energy in powers of $\eta$.
 The second order reads